ktp-forked-repos/mwzoo/README.md

  - python twisted webserver accepts requests for storage and retrieval
  - files are stored on disk as-in
  - analysis tasks are kicked off as celery tasks
- - output of analysis is stored in the scan/ folder
+ - FILE output of analysis is stored in the scan/ folder
+ - metadata output of analysis is stored in the various databases (configurable)

 Starting celery:
  - You want to run all the scripts from inside the top-level project folder